-Because MAD-X uses the canonical momenta (p_x, p_y) instead of the slopes (x', y'), the definitions of the chromatic functions differ slightly from those in [4].
+Because MAD-X uses the canonical momenta $(p_x, p_y)$ instead of the slopes (x', y'), the definitions of the chromatic functions differ slightly from those in [4].

 Notice also that in MAD-X, PT substitutes DELTAP as longitudinal variable.
 Dispersive and chromatic functions are hence derivatives with respect to PT.
-Since PT=BETA/DELTAP, where BETA is the relativistic Lorentz factor, those functions given by MAD-X must be multiplied by BETA a number of times equal to the order of the derivative to find the functions given in the literature.
+Since PT≈BETA\DELTAP (see derivation in chapter 39), where BETA is the relativistic Lorentz factor, those functions given by MAD-X must be multiplied by BETA a number of times equal to the order of the derivative to find the functions given in the literature.